-SOP 2: Centrifugal Faecal Floatation
+SOP 2: Centrifugal Faecal Flotation

-The zinc sulfate (SG 1.18) centrifugal floatation procedure is suitable for the isolation and identification of a protozoan cysts and oocysts in canine and feline faeces, in particular cysts of Giardia duodenalis.
-Centrifugal floatation is also more sensitive for the isolation of heavier nematode eggs such as those of Trichuris vulpis and Spirocerca lupi, in which a heavier floatation solution with a SG of 1.25 is utilised (e.g. sheather's).
-These methods are inexpensive however does require use of a centrifuge.
+The zinc sulfate [specific gravity (S.G.)
+1.18] centrifugal flotation procedure is suitable for the isolation and identification of a protozoan cysts and oocysts in canine and feline faeces, in particular cysts of Giardia duodenalis.
+Centrifugal flotation is also more sensitive for the isolation of heavier nematode eggs such as those of Trichuris vulpis and Spirocerca lupi, in which a heavier flotation solution with a S.G. of 1.25 is utilised (e.g. Sheather's sugar solution).
+These methods are inexpensive; however, they do require use of a centrifuge.